doyousketch2/afk/README.md

 ## to use
 bring up text with t or f10,  then type `.afk` to see main window
 type in any other nicknames you might commonly encounter
-go about your buisness, and return to a window of notes
+go about your buisness, and return to a window full of notes